 Prior to starting my private investigation firm, I spent more than 26 years as a reporter for The Oregonian investigating white collar crime, political corruption and writing on a broad range of subjects.

 I spent eight years covering state courts and law enforcement.
 During that time I developed a solid working knowledge of prosecution and defense practices and court procedures.

 As a reporter, I conducted numerous complex investigations of fraud and financial mismanagement in the public and private sectors.
 During a long stint as a business and commercial real estate reporter, I became well versed in the intricacies of deeds, mortgages, finance and civil litigation.

-I’m married and live near Portland with my wife, dog and two cats.
-In my spare time, I practice yoga, hike in Forest Park with my dog and play in a garage band.
-I’m currently working on a non-fiction book about an Oregon murder.
+I’m married and live near Portland with my wife, two dogs and two cats.
+In my spare time, I practice yoga, play guitar and hike in Forest Park with my dogs.

 Oregon PI License #80803